 NOTE: To guarantee data consistency in the connected target system, ensure that the start-up configuration for synchronization and the base object for provisioning use the same variable set.
-This especially applies if a synchronization project for synchronization uses different Active Directory domains.
+This especially applies if a synchronization project is used for synchronizing Active Directory domains.